 SPECIAL NOTES: Sometimes chicks may have had a cold trip or extra long trip and need extra heat the first 8 hours.
 Sometimes it is necessary to have 105 degree F in one spot or area for them to go to and really warm up.
 Usually in 15-30 minutes the heat has warmed their bodies up and they will start to move around and want to start to eat and drink.
 Also we strongly recommend clean straw as bedding the first 2 weeks rather than large shavings.
 Chicks have a tendency to eat too much of the small parts of shavings and cause illness the first 2 weeks.

+Q?
 Why should I buy chicks from a hatchery rather than buying grown fowl from swap meets, neighbors or other places?

-We recommend buying hatchery chicks because they are generally disease free or have less of a chance of disease exposure.
+A. We recommend buying hatchery chicks because they are generally disease free or have less of a chance of disease exposure.
 When buying grown birds that have been potentially exposed to numerous diseases and that can appear healthy at the time, could have a number of viral respiratory diseases that are not symptomatic at the time but can pass the disease to your healthy birds giving them full blown symptoms.

+Q?
 Why do we only sell baby chicks February - October?

-We are mostly a seasonal business because of such a high demand for baby chicks in the Spring and Summer and very little demand during the other months.
+A. We are mostly a seasonal business because of such a high demand for baby chicks in the Spring and Summer and very little demand during the other months.
 This slower time during October - January allows us time to clean and disinfect all of our breeder farms and hatchery and do the necessary repairs needed on our buildings, incubators and hatchers.
 We work on culling, blood testing and our selective breeding program of our flocks getting them ready for production for the new year.
 Also during this time we devote time to training, catalog and website development, marketing, pricing and networking with the Poultry Industry.

 NOTE: Generally speaking, Spring and Summer offspring chicks will produce healthier chickens than a Fall or Winter chick because of numerous factors.

+Q?
 Do my chicks need a roost pole?

-Most chickens are more comfortable to sleep on a roost rather than the floor.
+A. Most chickens are more comfortable to sleep on a roost rather than the floor.
 As young chicks they stay on the floor, but soon start looking for a place to jump to or roost.
 We recommend for chicks to set up some poles about 12 inches off the floor and periodically raise the poles after all the chicks have mastered that height.
 Depending of the breed, at 8 months of age you can keep the pole height about 4-7 feet high.
 1-2 inch diameter round poles work good and you can use PVC or wooded poles depending on bantams or standard sizes.
 Metal poles are not good (metal conducts the cold too much in winter).
 Some chicken types do not like to roost like the Silkie.
 Most chicken roost and a roost pole should be available for your chickens.

+Q?
 How do I tell if my eggs are fresh to eat?

-Refrigerate eggs up to 3 weeks from the day they are laid and they should stay fresh.
+A. Refrigerate eggs up to 3 weeks from the day they are laid and they should stay fresh.
 You can test an egg by putting it in a dish of cold water.
 Fresh eggs sink and older eggs will float.
 Also, when older eggs are broken into a pan, the white and yolk will flatten or run.
 Fresh eggs are firm when broken into a pan.

+Q?
 How do I treat my chickens for lice?

-To see if your poultry has lice, pick up the chicken holding both legs with one hand and tip the chicken upside down.
+A. To see if your poultry has lice, pick up the chicken holding both legs with one hand and tip the chicken upside down.
 Pull the feathers back around the butt area to look for lice.
 The lice stay around the butt area for moisture and if you see any running around the base of the feathers, then you need to treat them.
 One easy way is to buy some "Seven" garden/pet dusting powder at your local farm store.
 Use about a tablespoon of the dusting powder and cover the base of the feathers and skin in about a 2 inch radius of the butt area.
 Do this every 30 days for 3 months.
 Extreme cases you will find parasites in the ears and under the wings.
 In this case treat these areas also.
 It is also a good idea to treat the roost poles and ground area to maintain control of the parasites.
 Chicken lice will not want to stay on humans and are different from human lice.
 After treating your fowl for lice, simply take a good long shower to remove any chicken lice that might be on you or in your hair.
 We also offer Diatomaceous Earth for the "Green" way to treat, see under medications.

+Q?
 What is the terminology "Standard (STD)" or "Bantam" mean?

-In a short answer a Standard breed is the large version of the breed/variety and a Bantam breed is the miniature version of the Standard breed.
+A. In a short answer a Standard breed is the large version of the breed/variety and a Bantam breed is the miniature version of the Standard breed.

+Q?
 What kinds of poultry do better with just one male in the pen?

-Generally speaking a pen of Peafowl, Saipan and Standard Old English do better with just one male in the pen.
+A. Generally speaking a pen of Peafowl, Saipan and Standard Old English do better with just one male in the pen.

+Q?
 How do you treat for preventing worms and parasites on growing or grown poultry?

-Consider buying some "food grade diatomaceous earth" from our medication section.
+A. Consider buying some "food grade diatomaceous earth" from our medication section.
 A ratio of diatomaceous earth of 1-2% volume ratio to regular feed, mixed and fed on an on-going basis to your poultry is said to naturally rid all worms.

+Q?
 What is medicated feed for growing chickens?

-Poultry feeds are available with several types of medications for preventing or treating diseases.
+A. Poultry feeds are available with several types of medications for preventing or treating diseases.
 Coccidiostats and/or antibiotics are the two most common medications added to feeds.